 WHO WE ARE

-We seek to be an active and safe space for progressive voices looking to dialogue and organize, aware of the complex and often uncomfortable nature of dismantling privilege and taking on systemic injustice and inequality.
+We seek to be an active and safe space for progressive voices looking to dialogue and organize, aware of the complex and often uncomfortable nature of dismantling privilege and taking on systemic injustice and oppression.

-We are a diverse community made up of different voices, experiences, and identities working together to bring progressive thought to mainstream discussions.
+We are a diverse community made up of different voices, experiences and identities working together to bring progressive thought to mainstream discussions.

 We are not only a community that dialogues and grows with each other, but also a community that calls itself to action.